alexdmoss/web-scraper/README.md

 ### Further Experiments

-- Try out Cloud Build to auto-deploy to it
+- [ ] Try out Cloud Build to auto-deploy to it
-- Give it a nicer hostname
+- [ ] Give it a nicer hostname
-- Remove the unauthenticated, in case someone finds it and spams it!